mikebd/ruby-user-company-tokens/README.md

   RBS to this project with Steep.  `bundle exec steep check` fails, for a production code base, I would like to revisit this.
 I chose Steep as it is [supported by my IDE](https://www.jetbrains.com/help/ruby/rbs.html#steep_type_checking).
+* The instructions said to sort users by last name, but testing showed that first name was required as a tie breaker to match the example output.
+* I expected to want to discard duplicate users (by Id) during loading but testing showed that matching the example output required retaining them.
+  `Company::PRESERVE_DUPLICATE_USERS` was added to allow toggling this behavior.